norlinga/spiker/README.md

     $ spiker simple my_spike
     $ cd my_spike

 Using the "simple" formula, Spiker will create an `app.rb` file, a `Gemfile`, a `Guardfile` and an `.env` file for configuration, to be read by the `dotenv` gem.
+By default, Spiker will also create `Dockerfile` and `docker-compose.yml` files and a `Makefile` to make it easier to work with Docker.
+These files, along with automatic Bundle'ing and Git init'ing can be turned off with skip directives on the command line.
+Run `$ spiker help` for more details.

 The `app.rb` file will contain boilerplate for both Minitest and a Ruby class in the same file:

 ```ruby
 require 'dotenv/load'